OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ##### Initialization Vectors in stateful operation modes.

 Please note that the usage of ivs is different when using CTR and GCM mode in which the initialization vector is often a counter (in CTR combined with a nonce).
-So here using a predictable iv with its own stateful model is exactly what is needed.
+So here using a predictable IV with its own stateful model is exactly what is needed.
 In CTR you have a new nonce plus counter as an input to every new block operation.
 For example: for a 5120 bit long plaintext: you have 20 blocks, so you need 20 input vectors consisting of a nonce and counter.
 Whereas in GCM you have a single IV per cryptographic operation, which should not be repeated with the same key.
 See section 8 of the [documentation from NIST on GCM](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf "Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode and GMAC") for more details and recomendations of the IV.

 #### Weaker padding mechanisms
-In the old days, PKCS7 (Public Key Cryptography Standards 7) was used as a padding mechanism.
-Now in modern JAva environments it is referred to as PKCS5.
+  In the old days, PKCS #7 (Public Key Cryptography Standards 7) was used as a padding mechanism.
+Now in modern JAva environments it is referred to as PKCS #5.
 This mechanism is vulnerable to the padding oracle attack.
-Therefore, it is best to use OEAP (Optimal Asymmetric Encryption Padding) (or PKCS#1 v2.0)).
+Therefore, it is best to use OEAP (Optimal Asymmetric Encryption Padding) (or PKCS #1 v2.0).
 Note that, even when using OAEP, you can still run into an issue known best as the Mangers attack as described [in the blog at Kudelskisecurity] ](https://research.kudelskisecurity.com/2018/04/05/breaking-rsa-oaep-with-mangers-attack/ "Kudelskisecurity").

 ### Cryptographic APIs on Android and iOS